 The Factors to Becoming a Millionaire

-The math on becoming a millionaire depends on 2 things:
+The math on becoming a millionaire depends on two things:

 You can always use more of one to make up for the other, but a good investor takes advantage of both.